Environments

 When to split environments

 Start with one Production environment while validating the first release.
-Split environments when you need stronger isolation:
+Add another environment when you need stronger isolation:

-• Different credentials, web domains, and deployment permissions
+• Different credentials, domains, or deployment permissions per setup

-• Temporary client-specific work or hotfix work that should not affect ongoing production releases
+• Temporary client-specific or hotfix work that must not affect production

 • Different infrastructure per team, region, or compliance requirement

-• Start with one project in Production if you are validating a first version
+• Start with one Production environment if you are validating a first version

-• Add Development, Staging, or custom environments as the team grows
+• Add Development, Staging, or custom environments when you need separate infrastructure

 • Start with your organization and one project per client